AyushD098/Poly-Bridge/README.md

 ### Smart Contract Deployment

 3. **Deploy Contract:**
-   - Deploy an ERC721 or ERC1155 contract on the Goerli Ethereum Testnet.
+   - Deploy an ERC721 or ERC1155 contract on the sepolia Ethereum Testnet.
    - Include a `promptDescription` function that returns the prompt used to generate the images.

 4. **Map NFT Collection:**